Jake O'Brien (fighter)

 Jake O'Brien (born September 25, 1984) is an American retired professional mixed martial artist who most recently competed in the Heavyweight division.
 A professional competitor from 2005 until 2012, he fought for the UFC, WEC, and DREAM.

 Background

 Born and raised in Indianapolis, Indiana, O'Brien attended Franklin Central High School where he competed in wrestling, football, and track and field.
 In wrestling, O'Brien was a three-time State Champion as a sophomore, junior, and senior, compiling an overall record of 152–9.
 O'Brien also earned four letters in football and one in track and field.
 O'Brien continued wrestling at Purdue University, and after redshirting his freshman year, posted a record of 14–18 in his sophomore season as the starting Heavyweight.
-However, this would be O'Brien's only year of wrestling at Purdue.
+However, this would be O'Brien's only year actively competing for Purdue (second overall year, including the redshirt season).

 Mixed martial arts career

 Early career

 O'Brien made his professional mixed martial arts debut in 2005 and compiled a professional record of 7-0 which included a 14-second knockout win in the WEC, before being signed by the UFC.